seantcaron/tools/README.md

 #### plvc.py

-Compare version of installed Python package reported by pip with a version number specified on the command line.
+Compare version of installed Python library reported by pip with a version number specified on the command line.

 #### purgepackages.sh